Justus-Becker-Rabbenstein/Justus-Becker-Rabbenstein/README.md

 ## Myself
 <p>
 Hi, I'm Justus Becker-Rabbenstein.
 On this GitHub page I'm presenting my coding projects.
 I've learned about web development (HTML, CSS, JavaScript, React and Next.js) at <a href="https://www.neuefische.de/">neuefische GmbH</a>.
-I'm currently working as a Angular developer.
+I'm currently working as a PHP developer.
 Have a nice day and see you around.
 </p>